-When I could no longer process the information in my head it was time to organise it by writing it down.
-Then I could clear my head, see what things were actually important and even discover somethings weren't as important as I thought they were.
+When I could no longer process the information in my head, it was time to organise it by writing it down.
+This way, I could clear my head, see what things were actually important, and even discover some things weren't as important as I thought they were.

 It has even been discussed by professionals how our mental health can benefit from writing lists.
 It can: